Sally Colwell

 Stylist, Graphic Designer, Web Designer and Copy Writer at PUBLIC, PUBLIC's headquarter, San Francisco

-Please share your background with us and where do you come from?
+us and where do you come from?

 Both sides of my family come from the rural Eastern Shore of Maryland.
 I spent my high-school years in Virginia outside of Washington, DC; moved out west to Colorado for 5 years; lived in Brooklyn, NY for 3 years; and finally settled in northern California for the past 4 years and counting.
 My husband and I are expecting our first baby in August, so it’s safe to say we’ve made a nest in the Oakland, CA hills.

-Could you please tell us more about your job and role at PUBLIC?
+Could you please tell us more about

-PUBLIC is a design & city bicycle company.
-Our vision is that more of our urban streets and sidewalks get reclaimed for walking and biking, and that our public spaces are developed for better human interaction and conversation.
+more of our urban streets and sidewalks get reclaimed for walking and biking,

-PUBLIC since launch in May 2010.
+I’ve been on the founding team of PUBLIC since launch in May 2010.
 Job titles often limit the scope of work that one does for a start-up.
 So we had fun with job titles.
 I ended up as the PUBLIC Swiss Army Knife.
 But a more dry and professional title is Project Manager & Creator of Visual Assets.
 I work side-by-side with Rob Forbes, Founder & Art Director of PUBLIC, who is best known as the Founder of Design Within Reach.
 Together we strategize the brand identity of the company.
 I execute the graphic design, marketing communications, information architecture, e-commerce experience, photo shoots and styling, and retail storefronts & signs.
 The best way to see my work is to take a spin through our website, http://publicbikes.com/.

 You are in charge of an interesting project called PUBLIC WORKS.
 What is it?